backdrop-contrib/classy_paragraphs/README.txt

 The class is added to the template via the `classy_paragraphs_preprocess_entity` preprocess function.
 In this function we use `classy_paragraphs_get_class` to pull out the selected class from the paragraph_item entity.
 Once we have a class, then we add it to the template using `$variables['classes_array']`.

+## UI for Managing Classes

+If you don't want to use a hook to implement classes then look at using the classy_paragraphs_ui module on GitHub (https://github.com/dervishmoose/classy_paragraphs_ui).

+Credit goes to Mark Breneman (https://www.drupal.org/u/dervishmoose) for this useful module.

+If you want to see this merged into classy_paragraphs then help out in issue: https://www.drupal.org/node/2447809.

 # Requirements

 - Paragraphs